Irenezs/Notes/Physics Exam.md

 			![[Phys Exam 4bii|5000]]
 5. b
 	a.
 		The string is fixed on both ends, meaning that the wave will reflect off of the nodes (stationary points).
-As the string is plucked in the centre, the
+The progressive waves caused by the pluck will therefore interfere with each other, and will undergo constructive interference as they have the same frequency. b.
+		i.